 The Federal Work-Study Program (FWS) is a federal student aid program that provides funding to support part-time employment opportunities for eligible students.
 FWS funding helps pay a percentage of the hourly wages earned.
 The money students earn helps pay for educational expenses; and, jobs are designed to relate to the student’s course of study and/or encourage community service work whenever possible.

-No. Income earned through FWS employment is money you can use to help pay for personal expenses.
+No. Income earned through Federal Work Study employment is money you can use to help pay for personal expenses.
 Even though it is considered a financial aid award, it is not applied to your student account and it does not need to be paid back.

-Students apply by completing the Free Application for Federal Student Aid (FAFSA) and indicating they are interested in receiving a FWS award.
+Students apply by completing the Free Application for Federal Student Aid (FAFSA) and indicating they are interested in receiving a Federal Work Study award.

 - Be enrolled (minimum of 6 credits)

 - Graduate and professional students on a case by case basis, but funding is limited

 - Have demonstrated financial need as determined by the FAFSA

 I didn't receive a Federal Work Study Award.
 Is it too late to apply for one?